pschafran/purc/README.md

 * Cluster sequences and remove chimeric sequences, iteratively
 * Woop woop

-Note that we designed PURC for Mac OSX.
-We have not tested it on Linux or PCs.
+PURC can be ran on Mac OSX and Linux machines.
+Currently not compatible with PCs.

 ## **Quick Start** ##
 ### Step 1: setup ###